 - 1 cup (120g) confectioners’ sugar

 - 2–3 Tablespoons (30-45ml) fresh orange juice*

-- Bake for 20-25 minutes or until lightly golden and cooked through.
+- Bake for 22-25 minutes or until golden brown around the edges and lightly browned on top.
 Remove from the oven and allow to cool for a few minutes as you make the glaze.

-- For the glaze, simply whisk the confectioners’ sugar and orange juice together.
+- Make the glaze: Whisk the confectioners’ sugar and orange juice together.
 Add a little more confectioners’ sugar to thicken or more juice to thin.
 Drizzle over scones.